denalidenali/denali/covert_channel/README.md

 Note, the patch is for a specific version of compat-wireless tarball attached, which should be used for generating corrupted packets.

+Update: Patched with the last commit - encrypting the message length, instead of transmitting in the clear.